 Endangered Wildlife in Canada (COSEWIC).
 The Spotted Owl occurs in the Pacific Northwest region of North America.
 In Canada, it occurs

 only in the southwest mainland of British Columbia, accounting for about 8% of its global range.
 Spotted Owl populations throughout the Pacific Northwest are declining.
 In British Columbia, the number of Spotted Owls declined between 1992 and 2002 by as much as 67%, at an annual rate of 10.4%.
 The current Canadian population is estimated to be less than 33 breeding pairs, which is about 0.5-1% of the estimated global population.
 Small populations are highly vulnerable to extinction, and it is thought that the Spotted Owl population in British Columbia may become extirpated within a few years.

 Spotted Owl Recovery Team.
 2004.
 Recovery Strategy for the Northern Spotted Owl (Strix occidentalis caurina) in British Columbia.
 Ministry of Environment.
-Recovery Plan
+BC Recovery Strategy (Species at Risk)

 Topic: Recovery Planning